box/box-windows-sdk-v2/docs/folders.md

 Folder items can be retrieved by calling the `FoldersManager.GetFolderItemsAsync(string id, int limit, int offset = 0, IEnumerable<string> fields = null, bool autoPaginate=false)` method.
 Use the `fields` option to specify the desired fields.
-Requesting information for only the fields you need can improve performance and reduce the size of the network response.
+Requesting information for only the fields you need can improve performance by reducing the size of the network response.

 <!-- sample get_folders_id_items -->
 ```c#